 And yet no one had ever come here to hold one of us, while speaking so tenderly.

 roger bevins iii

-[The Reverend Everly Thomas, Roger Bevins III and Hans Vollman are spirits that occupy the graveyard where President Lincoln’s son is buried after his death – the central theme of the book.]
+[The Reverend Everly Thomas, Roger Bevins III and Hans Vollman are spirits that occupy the graveyard where President Lincoln’s son is buried after his death.]